youngwook06/ConPrompt/README.md

 ## Acknowledgements
 - We use the [ToxiGen](https://huggingface.co/datasets/skg/toxigen-data) dataset as a pre-training source to pre-train our model.
 You can refer to the paper [here](https://aclanthology.org/2022.acl-long.234/).
-- We anonymize private information following the code from https://github.com/dhfbk/hate-speech-artifacts.
+- We anonymize private information in the pre-training source following the code from https://github.com/dhfbk/hate-speech-artifacts.
 - Our pre-training code is based on the code from https://github.com/princeton-nlp/SimCSE with some modification.
 - We use the code from https://github.com/youngwook06/ImpCon to fine-tune and evaluate our model.